box/developer.box.com/content/guides/webhooks/manage/for-folder.md

 alias_paths: []
 ---

-# Create a webhook for a folder
+# Create Webhook for Folder

 To attach a webhook to an folder, call the [Create webhook][1] endpoint with the type of `folder`, the ID of the folder, a URL to send webhook notifications to, and